Create a site-to-site VPN connection - shared key authentication - Azure CLI

 To verify the shared key values

 Verify that the shared key value is the same value that you used for your VPN device configuration.
-If it is not, either run the connection again using the value from the device, or update the device with the value from the return.
+If it isn't, either run the connection again using the value from the device, or update the device with the value from the return.
 The values must match.
 To view the shared key, use the az network vpn-connection-list.

 az network vpn-connection shared-key show --connection-name VNet1toSite2 --resource-group TestRG1